-- 1. Install the compression platens (see Compression Test Setup in Appendix C: Device Handling and Test Setup for more details). - 2.
+- 1. Install the compression platens (see Appendix D for more details) - 2.
 Place the specimen on the bottom platen. - 3.
-Jog the top platen to the correct position using the jog arrows in Actuator Control.
+Jog the top platen to the correct position using the jog arrows in Actuator Control

 Alternatively, the Move Actuator to Specified Size command may be used.
-Ensure the correct size value is entered before clicking .
+Ensure the correct size value is entered before clicking S.